 Drosophila as a model for human diseases: Several criteria make Drosophila a meaningful organism in which to model human diseases.
-Essentially, the majority (75%) of disease-related genes are conserved between the fruit fly and humans.
+Essentially, the majority (75%) of disease-related genes are conserved between the fruit fly and humans (about 90% of cancer-releted genes).
 Many disease-related genes are important for both human and fly development and were often first described in the fruit fly.
 Due to the over 100-year-old tradition of naming fly mutations after how they look (the phenotype), many disease-causing genes are named after their fly counterparts, e.g. Hedgehog (abbreviated Hh), Wingless (Wg or Wnt), Grainyhead (Grh or Grh-like).

 The fruit fly’s body plan and internal organs have human counterparts in developmental and functional terms.
 This is partly illustrated by the image above.
 In terms of organ functionality, we know that many of the cell types that make up human organs have fly counterparts and that these organs accomplish many of the same jobs (digestion, filtration, excretion, oxygenation, buffering starvation, behavior, sensation).
 Additionally, they produce or secrete much the same proteins or hormones to accomplish these tasks.